CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

 Spray onto cool paint, wheels, or glass and watch the color-change reaction develop on iron contamination, then rinse after the labeled dwell time.
-The iron-reactive formula lifts ferrous iron particles as a soluble complex · the purple is direct feedback it's working. owner reviews and YouTube comparisons confirm single-pass dissolution on typical brake-dust contamination.
+The iron-reactive formula lifts ferrous iron particles as a soluble complex, and the purple is direct feedback it's working.
+Owner reviews and YouTube comparisons confirm single-pass dissolution on typical brake-dust contamination.
 The citrus reformulation is consistently rated a meaningful odor improvement.
-On heaviest rail-dust fallout, community comparisons place it slightly behind CarPro IronX.
-Gallon size available.
+On the heaviest rail-dust fallout, community comparisons place it slightly behind CarPro IronX.
+A gallon size is available for larger jobs.

-Right for enthusiasts maintaining ceramic-coated or PPF-wrapped vehicles · the SDS-confirmed pH-neutral formula makes it the safer choice on coatings.
-The milder hazard profile (WARNING vs. DANGER) is a genuine differentiator for health-conscious buyers.
-Skip it for the heaviest industrial fallout or rail dust, where more aggressive formulas outperform.
+Right for enthusiasts maintaining ceramic-coated or PPF-wrapped vehicles: the SDS-confirmed pH-neutral formula makes it a safer choice on coatings, and the milder hazard profile (WARNING versus DANGER for most iron removers) is a genuine differentiator, though gloves and eye protection are still called for.
+Skip it for the heaviest industrial fallout or rail dust, where more aggressive formulas outperform it.

-The SDS (manufacturer-direct, WARNING signal word) classifies H317 (skin sensitizer) and H319 (eye irritation) only · no inhalation H-codes.
-Gloves and eye protection are directed by the H317 and H319 classifications.
-A California Prop 65 warning on the label comes from a trace impurity in the surfactant, not an intentional ingredient.
-Two aquatically toxic ingredients are named marine pollutants in SDS §14 · avoid storm-drain disposal.
+The SDS (manufacturer-direct, WARNING signal word) classifies H317 (skin sensitizer) and H319 (eye irritation) only, with no inhalation H-codes.
+Gloves and eye protection are directed by those classifications.
+A California Prop 65 warning on the label traces to a trace impurity in the surfactant, not an intentional ingredient.
+Two ingredients are named marine pollutants in SDS §14; avoid storm-drain disposal and rinse over grass or gravel where possible.

 Marketing copy from Adam's Polishes, via Amazon.
 Not editorial.